Everyone deserves a great audio experience!

 Bose Companion 2 Series III desktop speakers are an update to Companion 2 Series II audiophile computer speakers.

-With Series III; Bose introduced a black matte finish design on speakers with foam grill, compared to metal grills on previous iteration.
+With Series III, Bose introduced a black matte finish design on speakers with a foam grill, compared to metal grills on previous product lines.

-For a price under $100; the box contains instruction manual, 3.5mm male-to-male wire, sleek power adaptor and finally a pair of Bose Companion 2 speakers.
+For a price under $100, the box contains an instruction manual, 3.5mm male-to-male wire, sleek power adaptor, and finally, a pair of Bose Companion 2 speakers.

-Design of the Bose Companion 2 Series III Audiophile Computer Speakers isn’t very loud and a little off from their usual silver colored speakers.
+The volume of the Bose Companion 2 Series III audiophile computer Speakers isn’t very loud and it’s little off from their usual silver colored speakers.

-However it does looks premium and can easily compliment your desktop or laptop with its clean design.
+However, this new design does look high-end and can easily compliment your desktop or laptop with its clean design.

-Sound wise they are relevantly better than other 2.0 computer speaker offerings in the market.
+Sound wise they are definitely better than other 2.0 computer speaker offerings on the market.
 Make sure to read this entire review before you're in the market to buy them.

-If Bose Companion 2 is not your thing and you feel, you need a little something more bang for your buck without much hassle, then Creative Gigaworks T20 Series II is a great shot.
-Trust me!
+If Bose Companion 2 is not your thing and you feel you need a little more bang for your buck without much hassle, then Creative Gigaworks T20 Series II is a great deal.

-…however these upgraded versions sound as they should (for the price).
-These happen to be one of the best computer speakers under $100 price range.
+The original Gigawork T20s were a mess.
+They were lousy and priced way too high for what customers were getting.
+However these upgraded versions sound as they should for the price you’ll pay.
+These happen to be some of the best computer speakers under the $100 price range.

-Technically spending somewhere around $100 for a pair of 2.0 speakers doesn’t feels like a good investment, however like me if you hate the hassle of managing multiple speakers along with a big subwoofer and live in a small house, they’re pretty much right.
+We’re aware that spending somewhere around $100 for a pair of 2.0 speakers doesn’t feels like a good investment, but if you hate the hassle of managing multiple speakers along with a big subwoofer, and if you live in a smaller house, the Gigawork T20s might be right for you.

-Talking about the design, it’s nothing sort of extra ordinary.
-However the yellow colored speaker cones does attract attention.
+As far as the design, it’s nothing sort of extra ordinary.
+However, the yellow colored speaker cones do attract attention.